WARNING! |

 Abby (left), Avery (bottom), and Brownie (right) - on 2/28/12

 When I got home, first I checked her sex at my mother's urging.
 I told her that if anybody should be able to sex guinea pigs it would be a breeder.
 I took some photos.
 After I did that, I trimmed her nails.
 She had been kept on pine shavings and was a bit dirty and soiled so I gave her a quick bath/shower with Bunny Bath.
 I toweled dried her.
-She went in to one of the cages in the bathroom by herself until the vet can give her the once over.
-She is quiet but has made some noise.
-By 11/21/11, she is eating hay and grapes and has drunk some water.
+She went in to one of the cages in the bathroom by herself until the vet could give her the once over.
+She was quiet but had made some noise.
+By 11/21/11, she was eating hay and grapes and had drunk some water.

-I tried for my mother but I cannot help it.
-I always call her Lammie.
-She is the best piggie ever.
+I tried for my mother but I could not help it.
+I always called her Lammie.
+She was the best piggie ever.

 Go to Pigtopia for photos and information on Avery's home.